tIcers/tIcers/README.md

 ✍🏻 I'm a computer science student based in Canada

-📆 I'm currently focusing on developing my skills in Python, JavaScript, and Swift
+📆 Currently, I'm dedicating my efforts to honing my skills in web development with a focus on backend using JavaScript & JS frameworks.
+Additionally, I am actively studying data structures and algorithms in Python.

-👨🏻‍💻 I'm particularly interested in backend development and iOS mobile app development
+👨🏻‍💻 I'm particularly interested in wev backend development and iOS mobile app development

-📈 I have experience working with Python and Django
+📈 I have experience working with Python and Django with large scale development

-🍜 In my free time, I enjoy exploring new food spots, especially Japanese cuisine like ramen and sushi, as well as BBQ!
+🍜 In my free time, I enjoy exploring new food spots or cafes.

 🏋️‍♂️ When I'm not coding or eating, you can usually find me at the gym, staying active and working out.